csira/wallace/README.rst

 Basic SQL Example
 ~~~~~~~~~~~~~~~~~

-Beyond defining models Wallace has one requirement: configure database connections.
+Start using Wallace by configuring at least one database connection:

 .. code-block:: python